solana-foundation/developer-content/content/guides/games/interact-with-tokens.md

 # Using tokens in games on Solana

 Tokens on Solana can serve various purposes, such as in-game rewards, incentives, or other applications.
 For example, you can create tokens and distribute them to players when they complete specific in-game actions.
+In this example we will learn how to setup an anchor program ti mint and burn tokens in a game.
+If you want to instead learn on how you can store tokens in a PDA you can check out the [Token Vault example](https://beta.solpg.io/tutorials/spl-token-vault) in Solana play ground.

 ## Create, Mint, and Burn Tokens with Anchor